-It was well known that Bette Davis and Joan Crawford didn't like each other, so it would seem not much acting was required when they starred opposite each other as the battling spinster Hudson sisters in the campy Whatever Happened to Baby Jane?
-By the time of this movie both Oscar-winning actresses were in the sunset of their careers - Davis was 54, Crawford 57.
-How appropriate that the movie opened on Halloween of 1962.
+It was well known that Bette Davis and Joan Crawford didn't like each other, so it would seem that not much acting was required when they starred opposite each other as the battling spinster Hudson sisters in the campy Whatever Happened to Baby Jane?
+By the time of this movie's opening in the fall of 1962, both Oscar-winning actresses were in the sunset of their careers - Davis was 54, Crawford 57.
+How appropriate that the movie opened on Halloween.

-One of my all-time favorite movie lines is from this movie.
+One of my all-time favorite movie lines is from Baby Jane.
 After Joan's character, Blanche, bemoans how Jane wouldn't treat her so poorly if she weren't crippled and in a wheel chair, Jane cooly replies, "but you are, Blanche".
 I've found that line very useful in countless situations where someone is complaining about their lot in life.